tengku-hanis/MA-PPSP-USM/README.md

-# MA-PPSP-USM
+# Systematic review and meta-analysis using RStudio
-Repo for webinar meta-analysis PPSP, USM
+Repo for meta-analysis workshop organized by Department of Medical Microbiology and Parasitology, School of Medical Sciences, USM

 This repo contains 2 files: